mschmidtkorth/logseq-msk-docs/pages/Properties.md

 	  type:: documentation
 	  parts:: motor, steering wheel, tyres
 	  ```
-	- Each block can also have _many_ pairs of properties (except for the first block, which will be served as page properties)
+	- Each block may also have _many_ pairs of properties (except for the first block, which will be served as page properties)
-	- Properties (key-value pairs) can be added via frontmatter-like syntax for a page (first block of the page) or a block:
+	- Properties (key-value pairs) can be added via [[frontmatter]]-like syntax for a page (first block of the page) or a block:
 	  ```
 	  type:: [[book]]
 	  author:: [[sönke ahrens]]